Pierce County, North Dakota

 Pierce County is a county in the U.S. state of North Dakota.
-As of the 2020 census, the population was 3,990.
-Its county seat is Rugby.
+As of the 2020 census, the population was 3,990, and was estimated to be 3,853 in 2024.
+The county seat and the largest city is Rugby.

 History

 The Dakota Territory legislature created the county on March 11, 1887, with areas partitioned from Bottineau, Rolette, McHenry and the now-extinct DeSmet counties.
 It was named for Gilbert A. Pierce, a Dakotas political figure.
 The county was not organized at that time, nor was it attached to another county for administrative or judicial purposes.
-It was attached to McHenry County on February 4, 1889, but that lasted only two months; on April 6 the county government was effected and the attachment to McHenry was terminated.
+It was attached to McHenry County on February 4, 1889, but that lasted only two months; on April 6 the county government was affected and the attachment to McHenry was terminated.

 The county's boundaries were enlarged on November 8, 1892, when Church County was dissolved and a portion of its territory was annexed into Pierce.